📚 This plugin is $4.95 off for owners of Dynamic Characters, as they have some parts in common. Use Dynamic Actors (free) to control both at once.

 +ReplacePicture Command,

-RemovePictureTags Command
+RemovePictureTags Command,

 You can use these parameters to rename the MV-style plugin commands in this plugin, in case there's a collision.
 MZ-style commands are unaffected.